mhassanmanzoorsl/scripts/README.md

-# Following are different az quires and Bash scripts to check Environment Variables in Funcation App(s) in a Resource Group
+# Following are various Azure CLI queries and Bash scripts for checking environment variables in Function App(s) within a resource group.

-- Query to Get a specific Env Variable from a function app in a RG
+- This command retrieves and displays the value of a specific environment variable from a Function App within an Azure resource group in a table format.

 ```
 az functionapp config appsettings list --resource-group "RESOURCE_GROUP" --name "FUNCTION_APP" --query "[?name=='ENV_VAR_NAME'].{name:name, value:value}" --output table
 ```

-- Query to Get all the Env Variables from a function app in a RG
+- This command retrieves and displays all environment variables (app settings) for a specified Function App within an Azure resource group in a table format.

 ```
 az functionapp config appsettings list --resource-group "RESOURCE_GROUP" --name "FUNCTION_APP" --output table
 ```

-- Query to Get a number of specific Env Variables from a function app in a RG
+- This command retrieves the values of specific environment variables from a Function App in Azure, filtering for three specified variable names and displaying the results in a table format.

 ```
 az functionapp config appsettings list --resource-group "RESOURCE_GROUP" --name "FUNCTION_APPaa" --query "[?name=='ENV_VAR_NAME_1' || name=='ENV_VAR_NAME_2' || name=='ENV_VAR_NAME_3'].{name:name, value:value}" --output table
 ```

-- For a Specific ENV Variable in all Functaion apps in a RG
+- This script checks for a single specific environment variable in all Function Apps within a specified resource group and displays its value if present.

 ```
 #!/bin/bash